The island is ringed by a coral reef which is easily accessible from the shore along the Western and Southern sides.

 Remember though Bonaire is a small island so weather can change quickly but it will also pass by in a flash.
 On the whole, you can predict mostly sunshine intermittently broken by clouds and occasional drizzle.
 But always expect the unexpected!

 The local currency is American dollars.
 ATM machines take care of your cash needs.
 There is one at the airport.

 The best way to get around is to rent a car.
 We offer 10% discount on any car rented with Bonaire Rent a Car.
 It’s easy to drive on Bonaire, there are no traffic lights, the maximum speed is 40 kilometers (25 Mph) in the residential areas and 60 kilometers (37 Mph) outside.
 Mind you: donkeys and goats always have the right of way, and bicycles, well, give way to them too.

 Famous for its marine life, Bonaire also boosts a couple of national parks.
-The Washington Slagbaai National Park covers 1/3 of the island, the mangroves on the east side are a very important eco system for Bonaire, uninhabited Klein Bonaire also is a national park.
+The Washington Slagbaai National Park covers 1/3 of the island, the mangroves on the east side are a very important ecosystem for Bonaire, uninhabited Klein Bonaire also is a national park.
 At least 180 species of birds can be watched on Bonaire.
-The pristine caves with their spectacular stalagmites and stalactites are home for a healthy bat population.
+The pristine caves with their spectacular stalagmites and stalactites are home to a healthy bat population.